diegommir/ner_challenge/README.md

 But for the other two categories I had to use more samples and had to try many different adjustments to get good training results.
 At the end I've used two hundred to improve the results and reach accuracy levels higher than 80%, 85%.

-Probably using even more samples and addressing some of the topics discussed within Limitations, would make the model perform even better reaching number above 90%, 95%.
+Probably using even more samples and addressing some of the topics discussed within Limitations, would make the model perform even better reaching scores above 90%, 95%.

 ## Hyper Parameters
 ### Batch Size